Welcome to the Peninsula Horse Riders Club Membership Rules and Policies (Oct2020 V1.8 )

 Use of the Grounds Policy

-Full Members, at the discretion of Committee, can purchase a grounds key for a cost of $30 annually and use the grounds at any time other than Langwarrin Pony Club rallies, events and camps.
+Full Members, at the discretion of Committee, can purchase a grounds key for a cost of $50 annually plus a $50 bond and may use the grounds at any time other than Langwarrin Pony Club rallies, events and camps.
 Associate members are not eligible for a grounds key.
+Members will also be asked to sign a form outlining the responsibilities of the registered key holder which in short is that you are not allowed to loan your key to another person to use the grounds, even if they are a member.
+Anyone that loans their key out will be asked to return their key immediately and will lose the right to hold one again.

 Grounds keys only open the gate and no equipment sheds or amenities.
 Members using the grounds are required to clean up any manure in the carpark or on the arenas, and take it home.
 Members of PHRC or LPC only are to ride on the grounds due to insurance.
 Any members letting unauthorised persons on the ground to ride will have their membership terminated.